 Remember, you are innocent until proven guilty, not innocent until some unreliable witness points at you and calls you a criminal.

-If you are charged with a crime in Palm Beach or Broward counties, contact the Law Offices of Leifert & Leifert, a Partnership of Former Prosecutors, for a free consultation to discuss your rights.
-Call 1.888.5.DEFEND.
+If you are charged with a crime in Palm Beach or Broward counties, contact the Law Offices of Leifert & Leifert, a Partnership of Former Prosecutors, for a free consultation to discuss your rights, contact us.